virbickt/aruodas-rent-price-predictions/README.md

 API consists in two routes:
 #### predict
 - `'/predict'` (POST request type)
 Creates a route to return the prediction given the user inputs.
-Throws errors either if the input could not be processed to a form appropriate for the model.
+Throws errors if the input could not be processed into a form appropriate for the model.
 #### last records
 - `'/last_records'` (GET request type)
 Creates route to return a specified number of last requests made using the API.
 Returns 10 requests by default.